Directed by: Rakesh Roshan || Produced by: Rakesh Roshan

 SUMMARY & RECOMMENDATION: Koi… Mil Gaya is a bit long in the tooth and doesn’t always nail its camp humor, but its bizarre sci-fi riff and strong cast see it through.
 Krrish (2006) is the strongest of the bunch, melding romantic Bollywood cliches with just the right amount of action and superhero theatrics, in addition to fleshing out Hrithik’s dual roles and adding a memorable villain in Naseeruddin Shah.
 Krrish 3 is the runt of the litter, entertainment-wise and artistically speaking, given its lackluster FX, bland action choreography, and forgettable villainy.

 ?
-I wonder how much the second film’s development hinged on Preity Zinta not reprising her role.
-Did Rakesh Roshan decide to focus on the superhero angle before or after the production team moved on without her?
+I wonder how much the second film’s development hinged on Preity Zinta not reprising her role?